50ButtonsEach/fliclib-linux-hci/ProtocolDocumentation.md

  - Enums are encoded as a single byte.
 The corresponding integer byte value is 0 for the first possible value, then 1, then 2 and so on for the other values.
  - There are no alignment or padding between items in a packet.
  - The items are serialized in the same order as noted in this document.
+ - In future versions the packets might get extended with more fields.
+When receiving a packet, ignore excessive bytes not specified in this document.

 A bluetooth address (bdaddr_t) is encoded in little endan, 6 bytes in total.
 When such an address is written as a string, it is normally written in big endian, where each byte is encoded in hex and colon as separator for each byte.
 For example, the address `08:09:0a:0b:0c:0d` is encoded as the bytes `0x0d, 0x0c, 0x0b, 0x0a, 0x09, 0x08`.